Toggle menu

 Photo

-Since 2020, the council has successfully bid to multiple funding streams made available by Active Travel England.
+Since 2020, the council has secured money from several funding streams, including those made available by Active Travel England.
 This has helped the council to introduce initiatives including:

 • additional cycle parking in a number of our towns and villages